 REQUEST FOR EXEMPTION FROM COMMISSION’S CLOSED CAPTIONING RULES

-claims that compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of the
+Petitioners claim that compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of

-CGB-CC-1132, must be placed on all filings.
-Comments and oppositions sent via e-mail to the Commission
+must be placed on all filings.
+Comments and oppositions sent via e-mail to the Commission will be

 An original and two (2) copies of all comments, oppositions, and replies must be filed with the Commission.